Suor/funcy/docs/seqs.rst

     Returns given sequence with duplicates removed.
 Preserves order.

-.. function:: with_prev(seq)
+.. function:: with_prev(seq, fill=None)

     Returns an iterator of a pair of each item with one preceding it.
+Yields `fill` or `None` as preceding element for first item.

     Great for getting rid of clunky ``prev`` housekeeping in for loops.
 This way one can indent first line of each paragraph while printing text::